zygos/wd-material/material/2-core/3-node-sql/3-data-modeling.md

 - use visual drawing tools, such as [Excalidraw](https://excalidraw.com/), [draw.io](https://app.diagrams.net/), [Miro](https://miro.com/) or [Lucidchart](https://www.lucidchart.com/) to model your database tables,
 - use a text-based tool, such as [dbdiagram.io](https://dbdiagram.io/).

-We will use the latter for solutions to the exercises.
+We will use the latter to find solutions to the exercises.
 Using text-based tools is a good practice, as the ERD source code can be:
 - added to Git and tracked for line-by-line changes, unlike an image,
-- used to generate table definitions with AI tools, such as ChatGPT (though for the moment, we highly recommend manually writing the table definitions).
+- used to generate table definitions with AI tools, such as ChatGPT (though, for the moment, we highly recommend manually writing the table definitions).

 **Instagram**

-In this exercise will model a database for a simplified version of Instagram.
-We will be working the following entities:
+In this exercise, we will model a database for a simplified version of Instagram.
+We will be working with the following entities:
 - `User` - a user of the app
 - `Post` - a post created by a user
 - `Comment` - a comment created by a user on a post